tlult/linux-cmd/find.md

-File count in the directory and sub-directory
+File count in a directory and sub-directories

     [sudo] find . -type f -print | wc -l

-Exclude a direcoty form the count
+Exclude a directory form the count

     find . -type f -not -path "./WPimages/*" -print | wc -l